 Equipment and Other Services Available for the Visually Impaired

-Demonstrations of this equipment are available by stopping in at the Adult Services Department or by making an appointment by calling Reference & Archives at 217-477-5228.
+Assistance in operating the equipment is available by visiting the Adult Services Department or by making an appointment by calling Reference & Archives at 217-477-5228.

 - American Council of the Blind — job information, legislative action, sources for aids